 Annet lives with her brother.
-At home, duties include carrying water, gathering firewood and gardening.
 Her brother is sometimes employed as a laborer.
+Annet works at home carrying water, gathering firewood and gardening.
 There are 5 children in the family.

 Annet lives on the plains of Katuugo, home to approximately 15,200 residents.
 Typical houses are constructed of cement floors, mud or tin walls and thatched roofs.
 The primary ethnic group is Baruli and the most commonly spoken language is Luruli.

 The regional diet consists of maize, beans, bananas, cassava, potatoes, millet (grain), greens and ground nuts.
 Common health problems in this area include malaria, intestinal worms, dysentery, coughs and HIV/AIDS.
 Most adults in Katuugo work as subsistence farmers or market traders and earn the equivalent of $5 per month.
 This community needs vocational institutions, more qualified teachers, recreation facilities and water.

 Your sponsorship allows the staff of Katuugo Child Development Center to provide Annet with Bible studies, health screenings, health and hygiene education, nutritious food, first-aid training, community service opportunities, cultural events, educational classes, school fees, counseling and domestic assistance.

 Straddling the equator, Uganda has a diverse terrain with plains, forests, lakes, swamps and mountains.
 Much of the south is forested and most of the north is grassland.
 The country's high altitude moderates the tropical climate.
 The population is largely rural; its density is highest in the south.